 Between the boundary and the successful witness lies the structural diagnosis introduced here: \emph{operational inexpressibility}.
-The duplicator is not merely an instance on which direct aggregation fails; it is an instance on which direct aggregation is operationally inexpressible at a specific dimension, the step argument, in the precise sense that no derivable statement of the base proof language both depends on that dimension and bears on termination.
-This is a query-level failure, not an expression-to-proof failure in the G\"odelian sense.
+The duplicator is an instance on which direct aggregation fails, and more specifically an instance on which direct aggregation is operationally inexpressible at a specific dimension, the step argument, in the sense that every derivable statement of the base proof language either ignores that dimension or leaves termination untouched.
+This is a query-level failure rather than an expression-to-proof failure in the G\"odelian sense.
 Yet the confession response to operational inexpressibility has the six-step structural shape of G\"odel's 1931 confession move, with the dependency-pair soundness theorem playing the role of the meta-theoretic resolution step.
-Within the benchmarked primitive-recursion family analyzed here, the primitive recursion duplicator is the unique structurally complete member at which this confession shape and the construction/confession asymmetry become load-bearing for producing a working termination proof.
+Within the analyzed primitive-recursion family, the primitive recursion duplicator is the unique structurally complete member at which this confession shape and the construction/confession asymmetry are required for producing a working termination proof.

-The quantitative analysis sharpens the same point from two angles at once.
+The quantitative analysis reinforces the same point from two angles at once.
 Structurally, the confessed burden grows quadratically while the residual proof work grows linearly, so the confession becomes the dominant event in the proof.
+The trace action, mass partition, crossover index, conservation pair, sufficient statistic, terminal decoder, dimension inflation, and marginal bit-cost laws show that these are linked coordinates of one deterministic orbit.
+The $r$-ary family proves that runtime remains $k+1$ while confession mass scales linearly in duplication order.
 Information-theoretically, the direct whole-term carrier accumulates a redundancy-heavy representation whose Shannon orbit entropy grows only logarithmically in the number of payload positions.
-The resulting inefficiency coefficient diverges on the direct carrier, while the seed-carrier factorization criterion shows exactly what the dependency-pair projection preserves: not multiplicity of carriers, but the seed relevant to the residual termination question.
-In this sense Shannon theory does not replace the proof-theoretic result; it validates it from a second formal angle by showing that the direct whole-term observer overcounts syntactic carrier multiplicity as if it were verdict-grade informational novelty.
+The resulting inefficiency coefficient diverges on the direct carrier, while the seed-carrier factorization criterion shows what the dependency-pair projection preserves: the seed relevant to the residual termination question, with carrier multiplicity forgotten.
+In this sense Shannon theory validates the proof-theoretic result from a second formal angle rather than replacing it: the direct whole-term observer overcounts syntactic carrier multiplicity as if it were verdict-grade informational novelty.